12 Best BMX Bikes in 2022

-For young riders, they built the GT Kids Bank, a fully-featured park-ready bike built on 20” wheels.
-The steel frame and single-piece crank promise durability even after failed jumps send the bike crashing down.
-The loose-bearing bottom-bracket is low maintenance and kid-friendly addition.
-The Bank has been equipped with many classic BMX components, such as tall riser bars, a high clamp force u-brake, and pegs on the front and rear axles.
+For experienced riders, they built the GT Kachinsky, a fully-featured park-ready bike built on 20” wheels with 2.35″ tires.
+The steel frame and three-piece crank promise durability even after failed jumps send the bike crashing down.

-For riders who want to go a bit faster on their BMX bikes and for competition BMX racing, the Redline Proline Pro delivers a design built around speed.
+For young riders who want to go a bit faster on their BMX bikes and for competition BMX racing, the Redline Roam delivers a design built around speed.

-For both BMX racers and those looking to gain more velocity on a bike with a true BMX heart, the Proline Pro is Redline’s best pick.
+For both BMX racers and those looking to gain more velocity on a bike with a true BMX heart, the Roam is Redline’s best pick.

-The 26×2.25″ tires and the geometry are ideal for bmx-alike riding in-and around town.
+The GT LP-5 20 x 2.35″ tires and the geometry are ideal for BMX-style riding in-and-around town.

 Many people choose to ride BMX bikes around town as a form of transport.
 After all, who doesn’t want to be able to bar-spin on the way to the football match?

-The Sunday Soundwave Special is a complete BMX made up of 100% aftermarket components.
+The Elite BMX Stealth is a complete entry-level BMX made up of durable components.

-If you need a bike that absolutely shreds and does so in style, the Sunday Soundwave Special is at the top of the list.
+If you need a cheap bike that absolutely shreds and does so in style, the Stealth by Elite BMX is at the top of the list.

 An adrenaline-induced rush provides the BMX rider with dopamine, maxing out their stoke and giving them intense levels of euphoria.

-The Gateway urges riders on a budget to try advanced tricks, those they might not have the confidence to do on a less technical frame.
+The Pro Series urges riders to try advanced tricks, those they might not have the confidence to do on a less technical frame.